e-kononenko/AttentionTracking/README.md

-# InterestTracking
+# FeedFocus

-Simple algorithm that understands, what items in SwiftUI List are interesting to users.
+Simple app that understands, what items in SwiftUI List are interesting to users.